 The state court ruled 2-1 that IBM failed in its most important task — to provide timely services to Indiana's needy.

-Regardless, the state owes IBM nearly $50 million in agreed-upon fees, the judges said.
+The judges said the state owes IBM nearly $50 million in agreed-upon fees, but not nearly $13 million for terminating the contract early.